What is in a Surrogacy Contract?

 - The involved parties and their relationships

-- The surrogate agreeing that she is able to conceive children
+- The surrogate agreeing that she is able to carry children to term

 - How the gestational surrogacy process will commence